xwhzz/tilelang/docs/get_started/Installation.md

 (using-existing-tvm)=

-### Building with Existing TVM Installation
+### Building with Customized TVM Path

-If you already have a compatible TVM installation, use the `TVM_ROOT` environment variable to specify the location of your existing TVM repository when building tilelang:
+If you already have a TVM codebase, use the `TVM_ROOT` environment variable to specify the location of your existing TVM repository when building tilelang:

 ```bash
 TVM_ROOT=<your-tvm-repo> pip install . -v
 ```

+> **Note**: This will still rebuild the TVM-related libraries (stored in `TL_LIBS`).
+And this method often leads to some path issues.
+Check `env.py` to see some environment variables which are not set properly.

 (install-using-docker)=